YusseffRuiz/Adaptive_RL/README.md

 # Adaptive_RL

 Adaptive_RL is an open-source framework for implementing state-of-the-art Reinforcement Learning (RL) algorithms, designed to be modular and easily adaptable for different research and real-world applications.
+This repository has emphasis in Continuous space problems

 Currently, the repository supports DDPG (Deep Deterministic Policy Gradient), SAC (Soft Actor-Critic)  and MPO (Maximum a Posteriori Optimization) with a flexible architecture that allows for the integration of new algorithms.

 **Features:**

-DDPG and SAC implementations: Both deterministic and stochastic policy gradient methods are implemented, enabling users to work on environments that require either approach.

 Replay Buffer and experience sampling to stabilize training.